Hepatitis A: Prevention

 Hepatitis A can be prevented by vaccination, good hygiene, and sanitation.

 Vaccination

-The two types of vaccines contain either inactivated Hepatovirus A or a live but attenuated virus.
+The two types of vaccines contain either inactivated Hepatitis A virus or a live but attenuated virus.
 Both provide active immunity against a future infection.
 The vaccine protects against HAV in more than 95% of cases for longer than 25 years.
 In the United States, the vaccine developed by Maurice Hilleman and his team was licensed in 1995, and the vaccine was first used in 1996 for children in high-risk areas, and in 1999 it was spread to areas with elevating levels of infection.

 The vaccine is given by injection.
 An initial dose provides protection lasting one year starting 2–4 weeks after vaccination; the second booster dose, given six to 12 months later, provides protection for over 20 years.